Building Controllers & Creating Entities

 method, if periodic calls to this method are convenient for the implementation of the controller.
 Therun()

-method is the executive of a timer tick that can be controlled by the subclass.
-If not needed, the default (empty) implementation can be left for use. - It must call the base class
+method is the executive of a timer tick that can be controlled by the subclass. - It must call the base class

 online()